 Use the foliage fresh.
 Choose a sunny day to pull the bulbs and then leave them for a few days to dry out.
 Store in a dry, well ventilated area.

-Garlic compliments almost any savoury dish and goes well with most culinary herbs and spices.
+All varieties compliments almost any savoury dish and goes well with most culinary herbs and spices.
 It is an essential ingredient in many cuisines, especially Asian, Mexican, Mediterranean, Middle Eastern and Caribbean.
-Try out this simple pickled garlic recipe.
+Try out this simple recipe for a pickled version.
 Choose firm bulbs that are not sprouting and that are tightly encased in their husks.
 Peeled garlic should be creamy white.
 Remove any areas of discolouration before using, as these will impart a rank taste to the dish.
 When peeled, then sliced or chopped, the enzymes within a clove of garlic react on exposure to air to produce a strong, lingering, sulphurous aroma.
 The flavour of garlic is similarly strong and sharp, and gives the impression of heat on the palate.
 The more finely it is crushed or chopped, the stronger the garlic’s aroma becomes.
 When cooked properly, the flavour is mellow and sweet.
 Try baking a whole head in foil and then squeeze out the contents of the cloves.
 This mellow, creamy paste is delicious spread on bread or cooked meats or stirred through mashed vegetables.
 Take care when cooking garlic – if it is cooked over too high a heat it will burn, becoming bitter and taste unpleasant.
 Even a tiny amount of burnt garlic will permeate and spoil a whole dish.

 Garlic is used raw in aïoli and tapenade.
 Crushed garlic mashed into butter is a delicious and simple sauce for cooked meats, or it can be spread on sliced bread, wrapped in foil and baked in a medium hot oven for 10 minutes to make garlic bread.
 Push slivers of garlic into slits in a joint of lamb or pork or put a few cloves inside the cavity of a chicken before roasting.